Batmanian/KeithDunstan/src/posts/my-life-with-the-demon/1-the-early-demon.md

 "W-w-we wouldn't dare.
 This is the blood of Christ."

-"No it's not," said twill, quite accurately.
+"No it's not," said Atwill, quite accurately.
 "It's not the blood of Christ until the priest blesses it."

 "What if we were found out.
 They'd expel us on the spot.
 We'd have to get the train home this afternoon."